svititom/distributedWeather/README.md

 Most of the requirements seem to be satisfied by the Espressive ESP32 WiFi + Bluetooth SoC.
 It contains two ARM processors, WiFi and Bluetooth and a plethora of connectivity, which means that it can do all the data processing and sensor/external interfacing, provide most of the connectivity needed (it does not have a USB, but it does have support for an SD card if wired) and it allows for future expandability if needed.

 Depending on the requirements, it would be possible to provide a secondary chip to provide USB interfacing (I believe only a USB to serial chip is needed).
+UPDATE: For reasons outlined in Hardware/Software, I've decided to use the ESP8266 instead, as bluetooth is not required anymore.

 ### Power/battery